-Powder River Basin - Adjusted EBITDAR for the Predecessor period from January 1 through October 1, 2016 was negatively impacted by demand destruction driven by historically low natural gas prices that limited the competitiveness of Powder River Basin coal for electric generation versus the competing fuel.
+Powder River Basin - Adjusted EBITDAR for the period from January 1 through October 1, 2016 was negatively impacted by demand destruction driven by historically low natural gas prices that limited the competitiveness of Powder River Basin coal for electric generation versus the competing fuel.
 The low natural gas prices were driven by mild winter weather and record natural gas production levels.

-Adjusted EBITDAR increased 29% in 2015 when compared to 2014 due to increased coal sales per ton sold and decreased cash cost per ton sold, partially offset by lower shipment volume.
-Pricing improved as a significant portion of 2015 shipments were priced following the harsh 2013-2014 winter season when the market was stronger.
+Adjusted EBITDAR for the year ended December 31, 2015 benefited from pricing a significant portion of 2015 tons sold following the harsh 2013-2014 winter season when the market was strong.
 Cost benefited from lower diesel fuel pricing and cost control efforts.
-Natural gas pricing fell to historically low levels due to mild winter weather in late

-2015, and the competing fuel began to dispatch for electrical generation ahead of Power River Basin coal in some areas.
+Natural gas pricing fell to historically low levels due to mild winter weather in late 2015, and the competing fuel began to dispatch for electrical generation ahead of Power River Basin coal in some areas.
 This decrease in coal burn led to increasing generator stockpiles, further depressing demand.

-Metallurgical - Adjusted EBITDAR for the Predecessor period from January 1 through October 1, 2016 was negatively impacted by declines in metallurgical coal prices.
+Metallurgical - Adjusted EBITDAR for the period from January 1 through October 1, 2016 was negatively impacted by declines in metallurgical coal prices.
 Years of global oversupply from anemic economic growth and international overproduction, particularly from Australia, drove pricing down to levels that were unprofitable for most North American producers.
-Our metallurgical segment sold 5.1 million tons of metallurgical coal and 1.6 million tons of associated thermal coal in the Predecessor period from January 1 through October 1, 2016.
+Our metallurgical segment sold 5.1 million tons of metallurgical coal and 1.6 million tons of associated thermal coal in the period from January 1 through October 1, 2016.
+During the period we continued shifting volume to our lower cost Leer operation.
 Longwall operations accounted for approximately 65% of our shipment volume in the period.